 Example vector files designed by Freepik

-A feature-packed vector editor that's a true alternative to Illustrator and doesn't cost a penny
+A feature-packed free vector editor that's a true alternative to Illustrator

 As well as the standard drawing and shape tools, Inkscape boasts a special spirals tool, a tool to create patterns and arrangements of clones, advanced object manipulation options, multiple filters (including bevels, textures, overlays and more), and some nifty fill settings.
 In short, there’s very little Illustrator can do that Inkscape can’t.